elex420/twitch_apex_autopredictions/README.md

 Then you will also need the client_secret key.
 Message elex420 for your key (see contact information below).
 You can change the amount of time that the prediction is open to bet on.
 For that change `prediction_window` in line 20.
 Accepted values are 30, 60, 120, 300, 600, 900, 1200 or 1800 seconds.
 This should be chosen depending on the length of queue times.

 Now you can run the script.
 You will be asked to input the twitch channel name that you want to run predictions in as well as the origin username of the player that you want to track.
+Also you will be asked if ranked is being played.
+This is done so rp predictions are not run on public matches.
 *THIS NEXT PART HAS TO BE DONE BY THE CHANNEL OWNER.* If you are a moderator running the predictions for a streamer you have to send them the Authorization URL and they will have to send the redirect link back to you.
 On the first run you will be met with your console telling you `Authorization URL copied to clipboard.
 Paste it in your browser`.
 Do as you are told and open the link.
 You will get to the twitch-OAuth screen asking you to authorize the script to manage your channel predictions.
 Upon clicking "Authorize" you will be redirected to a dead link starting with `localhost://`.